w3f/polkadot-wiki/docs/general/ledger.md

 :::info For Ledger Nano S users only

-The Ledger Nano S has limited memory and is no longer produced.
 The lite version of the Polkadot Ledger App that you can install by default in the Ledger Nano S has limited functionality.
-For example, it does not allow you to join a nomination pool.
-The limited memory of the Nano S is just right to accommodate the XL version of the Polkadot Ledger App, which gives the user more functionalities.
+The Ledger Nano S is no longer produced and has limited memory that is just right to accommodate the XL version of the Polkadot Ledger App, which gives the user more functionalities.

 If you do use a Nano S with the XL version you will not be able to:

 - Install any other Ledger application on your device
-- Add Polkadot accounts to the Ledger Live App, but will be able to add them to [**treasury-funded wallets**](./wallets.md#community-wallets) who support ledger devices or to the [**browser extension**](./polkadotjs.md#polkadot-js-extension) and the [**Polkadot-JS UI**](./polkadotjs-ui.md).
+- Add Polkadot accounts to the Ledger Live App, but you will be able to add them to [**treasury-funded wallets**](./wallets.md#community-wallets) who support ledger devices or to the [**browser extension**](./polkadotjs.md#polkadot-js-extension) and the [**Polkadot-JS UI**](./polkadotjs-ui.md).